J. R. D. Tata: Awards and honours

+Following Prime Minister Indira Gandhi's 1975-1977 Emergency, in which she controversially pursued forced sterilizations as a form of population control, Tata built on these efforts by ordering Tata Steel to open nine family planning centers in 1984.
+Employees and their non-employee partners were compensated for undergoing sterilization, and factory plant departments were awarded for achieving the lowest fertility rate.
+While such incentives arguably violated the medical ethics principle of personal bodily autonomy, Tata was awarded the 1992 United Nations Population Award for his efforts.

-Death and legacy
+Death

-Tata died in Geneva, Switzerland on 29 November 1993 at the age of 89 of a kidney infection.
-He said a few days before his passing: "Comme c'est doux de mourir" ("How gentle it is to die").
+Tata died in Geneva, Switzerland of a kidney infection on 29 November 1993, at the age of 89.
+He said a few days before his death: "Comme c'est doux de mourir" ("How gentle it is to die").

-Upon his death, the Indian Parliament was adjourned in his memory – an honour not usually given to persons who are not members of parliament.
+Upon his death, the Indian Parliament was adjourned in his memory, an honour not usually given to persons who are not members of parliament.
 He was buried at the Père Lachaise Cemetery in Paris.

 In 2012, Tata was ranked the sixth "The Greatest Indian" in an Outlook magazine poll, "conducted in conjunction with CNN-IBN and History18 Channels with BBC."